Northland green gecko: Taxonomy

 Naultinus grayii was originally described by Thomas Bell in 1843.

 Etymology

-The specific name, grayii, is in honor of British herpetologist John Edward Gray.
+The specific name, grayii, is in honour of British herpetologist John Edward Gray.

+Habitat

+The preferred natural habitats of N. grayii are freshwater wetlands, shrubland, and forest.

 Description

 The Northland green gecko is vivid green with grey or gold-coloured markings on either side along the dorsal surface.
 Males have a blue band along the sides just below the limbs.
 Underneath, the ventral surface of both sexes is bright pale green, sometimes with a yellow tinge.
 The inside of the mouth is deep blue with a bright red tongue.

 Its total length (including tail) is up to 200 mm, and its snout-to-vent length (SVL) is up to 95 mm.

 Behaviour

 The Northland green gecko is diurnal, often found sun-basking.
 It has an arboreal lifestyle, especially favouring stands of manuka, kanuka, and mingimingi.

+Reproduction

+N. grayii is oviparous.
+Average litter size is two newborns.
+Sexual maturity is reached at approximately two years, after which reproduction occurs annually.
+The young are born in March, after a gestation period of four months.

 Conservation status

 In 2012 the Department of Conservation classified the Northland green gecko as "At Risk" under the New Zealand Threat Classification System.
 It was judged as meeting the criteria for "At Risk" threat status as a result of it having a low to high ongoing or predicted decline.
 This gecko is also regarded as being "Data Poor".